mrhenniger/MRHenniger_JS_Components/README.md

 Revision log...

+V2 - Nov 30 - Converted Center Text to comply with the new version of Component.ts which is now using web components as
+              a base.
+It is anticipated there will be further changes moving some functionality from CenterText.ts to Component.ts.

 V1 - July 13 - Added the first component, Center Text.
 Simply centers text in a div.
-Has some simple styling
+Has some simple styling enums,
-                    enums, but they are not fancy.
+               but they are not fancy.

 V0 - July 5 - Just getting something under source control.
 Nothing to see here... yet.  :-)

 2025:  Happy new year!!!!!!!